-The Bay Area’s biggest lip-smacking, finger-lickin’ soul food celebration, will take place on Saturday, March 4th, from 11:00 a.m. to 6:00 p.m. at the 37th Annual Black Cuisine Festival in San Francisco’s Bayview Hunters Point, located at Carroll Street Station (near 3rd Street and Carroll Avenue).
+The Bay Area’s biggest lip-smacking, finger-lickin’ soul food celebration, will take place on Saturday, March 4th, from 11:00 a.m. to 6:00 p.m. at the 37th Annual Black Cuisine Festival in San Francisco’s Bayview Hunters Point, located at the Dr. George W. Davis Senior Center on 1753 Carroll Avenue @ 3rd Street Station.

 Black Cuisine will also give soul food novices and chefs an opportunity to share their culinary talents by entering the Soul Food Cooking contest with winners receiving cash prizes.
 Last year’s festival drew more than 2,000 attendees and we anticipate that number increasing this year.